Key legislation and terminology

 If there is no Advance Care Directive, the first person on the following list who is available, willing and able to act can be a substitute decision-maker, and make health care decisions or provide consent to health care for a person with impaired capacity (in order of priority):

-- A medical attorney who was appointed under a Medical Power of Attorney by the person when they still had capacity.
+- A Medical Agent appointed under a Medical Power of Attorney by the person when they still had capacity.
 However since the introduction of the Advance Care Directives Act 2013, it is no longer possible to appoint a medical attorney or make a Medical Power of Attorney.
 From 2014 medical attorneys have been replaced by substitute decision-makers under Advance Care Directives.
 Medical Powers of Attorney made prior to 2014 will still be valid and effective.

 - A guardian appointed by the South Australian Civil and Administrative Tribunal (SACAT).
 If there is no person available who can act as a guardian, the SACAT may appoint the Public Advocate as guardian.
 More information about who can be appointed a guardian is available from the Office of the Public Advocate.